lkandakji/CUNEX/README.md

 # 👁️ Quickstart
 1. Clone this repo
-2. Create a venv and install 'requirements.txt'
+2. Create a venv and install `requirements.txt`
 3. Download model weights and save in `nnunet_trained_model/`
 4. Set environment variables
 5. Format your dataset under `nnUNet_raw/`